git/git.github.io/rev_news/drafts/edition-55.md

   blog or to review other people's submissions.

-  Jeff King, who manages the git-scm.com web site, suggested hosting it at the same place, using blog.git-scm.com, which Emily accepted.
+  Jeff King, who manages the git-scm.com web site, suggested hosting it at the same place using blog.git-scm.com, which Emily accepted.

   Following the Virtual Git Contributor Summit
   [a repository](https://gitlab.com/git-scm/blog/)